ray-project/enhancements/reps/2023-04-28-remove-algorithms-from-rllib.md

 ### Contributing new algorithms

-If you would like to contribute a new algorithm to this repo, please follow the following steps:
+If you would like to contribute a new algorithm to this directory, please follow the following steps:
 1. Create a new directory with the same structure as the other algorithms.
 2. Add a `README.md` file that describes the algorithm and its usecases.
 3. Create unit tests/shorter learning tests and long learning tests for the algorithm.